BorisDudkin/FinTech_Module7_ETF_Analysis_SQL_Python/README.md

 _Prerequisites_

-1. Pandas is a Python package that provides fast, flexible, and expressive data structures designed to make working with large sets of data easy and intuitive.
+1. `Pandas` is a Python package that provides fast, flexible, and expressive data structures designed to make working with large sets of data easy and intuitive.

-- [pandas](https://github.com/pandas-dev/pandas) - For the documentation, installation guide and dependencies.
+   - [pandas](https://github.com/pandas-dev/pandas) - for the documentation, installation guide and dependencies.

-2. PyViz is a Python visualization package that provides a single platform for accessing multiple visualization libraries.
-Two of these libraries are hvPlot and GeoViews.<br/> The [hvPlot ](https://hvplot.holoviz.org/) and [GeoViews ](https://geoviews.org/) libraries are visualization libraries that are designed to work with Pandas DataFrames and that we can use to create interactive plots for our data.
+2. `PyViz` is a Python visualization package that provides a single platform for accessing multiple visualization libraries.
+One of these libraries is hvPlot. <br/>

-- [PyViz ](https://pyviz.org/) - For guidance on how to start visualization, interactive visualization, styles and layouts customazation.
+   - [PyViz ](https://pyviz.org/) - for guidance on how to start visualization, interactive visualization, styles and layouts customazation.
+   - [hvPlot ](https://hvplot.holoviz.org/) is a visualization library that is designed to work with Pandas DataFrames and that we can use to create interactive plots for our data.<br/>

+3. `SQLAlchemy` is an open-source SQL library for Python.
+It is designed to ease the communication between Python-based programs and databases"

+   - [SQLAlchemy ](https://www.sqlalchemy.org/) - for information on the library, its features and installation instructions.<br/>

+4. `Voilà` builds interactive web applications directly from our Jupyter notebooks.

+   - [Voilà ](https://voila.readthedocs.io/en/stable/) - to read more about deploying, installing and customizing<br/>

 ---